irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

-process of disseminating research ideas and ensuring that they work in the Internet at large, but authors must ensure that prior work on which they are based, including their own prior work, is appropriately cited and acknowledged, and that such documents respect the copyright of prior work.
+process of disseminating research ideas and ensuring that they work in the Internet at large, but authors must ensure that prior work on which they are based, including their own prior work, is appropriately cited and acknowledged, and that such documents respect the copyright of prior work and are written with the permission of any co-authors.

 IRTF documents may represent the views of their authors or they may be consensus documents representing the views of a research group.
 It is a